Arrest in NYC assault on Chinese woman after Olivia Munn called for public's help

 The case gained widespread attention on social media after actress Olivia Munn, who is a friend of the victim's son, posted about the incident on social media.

-Munn wrote I her tweet, "She left the hospital with 10 stitches in her head.
+Munn wrote in her tweet, "She left the hospital with 10 stitches in her head.
 We're gonna find this guy."

 "It's an incredible feeling to have social media, NYPD, everyone mobilized for us and they mobilized fast," Munn said.
 "And that was such a great feeling to know that our pain, our suffering, our mothers matter."